 Hypersensitivity reactions, including serious allergic reactions (anaphylaxis) have occurred.
 VPRIV should be administered under the supervision of a healthcare professional.
 VPRIV is given every other week by intravenous infusion that typically takes up to 60 minutes.
 Appropriate medical support should be available when VPRIV is administered.
 The most serious side effects in patients treated with VPRIV were hypersensitivity reactions.

 Hypersensitivity reactions were the most commonly observed side effects in patients treated with VPRIV in clinical studies.
 The most commonly observed symptoms of hypersensitivity reactions were: headache, dizziness, low blood pressure, high blood pressure, nausea, tiredness/weakness, and fever.
 Hypersensitivity reactions in the clinical trials include any event considered related to and occurring within up to 24 hours of VPRIV infusion, including one case of anaphylaxis.
 Generally the reactions were mild and, in patients not previously treated, occurred mostly during the first 6 months of treatment and tended to occur less frequently with time.
+After the drug was approved, additional hypersensitivity reactions of chest discomfort, difficulty breathing, itching and vomiting have been reported.
+In some cases, vomiting can be serious and require hospitalization and/or stopping the medication.

-If anaphylactic or other acute reactions occur, immediately discontinue the infusion of VPRIV and initiate the appropriate medical treatment.
+If anaphylactic or other acute reactions occur, your healthcare provider will immediately discontinue the infusion of VPRIV and initiate the appropriate medical treatment.
 A hypersensitivity reaction should be treated based on the severity of the reaction.
 Your healthcare provider may manage a reaction by slowing the infusion rate or treating with medicine such as antihistamines, fever-reducing agents and/or corticosteroids or possibly stopping the medication and then restarting with a longer infusion time.
 For patients who have had symptoms of hypersensitivity reaction to enzyme replacement therapy, the doctor may consider treating the patient with antihistamines and/or corticosteroids before an infusion to help prevent such a reaction from happening.

 The most commonly reported side effects during clinical studies (in ≥10% of patients) were hypersensitivity reactions, headache, dizziness, abdominal pain, nausea, back pain, joint pain, increased time it takes for blood to clot, tiredness/weakness, and fever.
 In clinical studies, the overall frequency of side effects was generally higher in the patients not previously treated with ERT than in the patients who switched from imiglucerase to VPRIV.